robweber/trash-panda/README.md

 * management_page - a link to the local management page of the host, if there is one.
 This will be displayed in the dashboard
 * icon - the icon to use for the device, overrides the default type.
 Should be found on [Material Design Icons](https://materialdesignicons.com/)
+* interval - how often this host should be checked, in minutes.
+If not given this is the system default.
 * config - an additional mapping of config options specific to this host type

 ## Host Types